wppattonjr/pants-group-project-coolcoders3/README.md

 # Week 5 - PANTS GROUP PROJECT

 # Overview of the project
 This website showcases the products available from a new jean company for women, called Spill the Jeans.
-Therea are 4 pages, each with a specific purpose.
+There are 4 pages, each with a specific purpose.
 Features of each page are shown below.

 - Home: Showcases products available in an image grid.
 Each image links to the shop page.
 ![Home Page](/images/home-page.png)